virtualadrian/libosmium-manual/src/opl-file-format/format.md

 The field `e` is empty when the changeset is not closed yet.
 The fields `x`, `y`, `X`, `Y` can be empty when no bounding box could be derived.
 The field `k` can be 0.
 The field `T` can be empty if there are no tags.

+Changeset discussions do not appear in the OPL format!